Expanding The Tent: Improving Trial Participation Among Under-Represented Patient Populations

 Moving all or part of a clinical trial out of the traditional site and into the home, and using concierge services and technology, holds promise for engaging underserved populations, according to the CISCRP survey.
 Asked about preferences related to visiting a study site versus collecting data at home, 75% of the total respondents (n=12,451) said collecting all study data themselves, at home, was appealing; 79% said nurses traveling to their homes for all study visits was appealing; and having a mix of home and clinical site visits was appealing to 73% of respondents.
 Forty percent of black respondents found home visits from a nurse to be “very appealing,” compared with 24% of respondents identifying as Asian.
 Women were also more likely to find home visits from a nurse, and home data collection “very appealing,” compared to male respondents.
 Asked about the importance of clinical research in the discovery and development of new medicines, respondents identifying as black, and respondents identifying as white, were more likely to feel that clinical research is “very important” compared to other subgroups.

 Educating and engaging patients – across all patient populations – will become increasingly important for drug developers, and for patients themselves.
-With a raft of gene therapies and other expensive specialty medications filling biopharma pipelines, payers have indicated their intent to limit coverage for patient subgroups when clear safety and efficacy is not available.
+With a raft of gene therapies and other expensive specialty medications filling biopharma pipelines, payers have indicated their intent to limit coverage for patient subgroups when clear safety and efficacy data are not available.